Saturday, November 13, 2010

 Jefferson County Republican Party: What Went Wrong?

 Nationally, the Republican Party (well, actually the Tea Party Republicans) nearly destroyed the Democrats in the November elections.
-They previously eliminated most of the remaining moderates in the Grand Ole Party and more than a few Establishment backed candidates and incumbents.
+They previously eliminated most of the remaining moderates in the Grand Ole Party (which was the backbone of the party), leaving more than a few Establishment backed candidates and their incumbents.
 In Kentucky, the GOP did pretty well too, except in Louisville.
 Here, the local Republican Party got their usual butt kicking, which really shouldn’t have happened this time out.
+It was in many respects a clown show.

 The mood in Jefferson County was strongly in favor of change away from Obama and his political misadventures.
 People were just as tired of "His Excellency", Mayor Jerry Abramson who served three terms as Louisville Mayor and two terms as Metro Mayor.
 The GOP had an outstanding candidate in the person of businessman and Metro Councilman, Hal Heiner.
 The GOP managed to field some good, but not spectacular candidates for Metro Council, but as usual, provided no help.
 The same goes for a lot of the other races such as for State Representative and State Senator.